 Indication Status Relevant Codes Notes

-Screening digital rectal exam for men under age 50 Not Covered Does not meet age threshold
+PSA test, male beneficiary under age 50 (screening indication) Not Covered N/A Does not meet age threshold for screening benefit

 + 3 more indications